slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Strategy requires thought; tactics require observation."
 -- Max Euwe*

+> *"I have a simple philosophy: Fill what's empty.
+Empty what's full.
+Scratch where it itches."
+-- A.R.
+Longworth*

 > *"I always worked until I had something done and I always stopped when I knew what was going to happen next.
 That way I could be sure of going on the next day."
 -- Ernest Hemingway*

-> *"You make plans and god laughs."
+> *"You make plans and god laughs." (...)
+"Dig the well before you are thirsty."
 -- Proverb*

 > *"The wise warrior avoids the battle."